 Spotting and Identifying Cocaine Paraphernalia

-Sometimes, the clearest signs of cocaine abuse or use are not behavioral or physical, but simply have to do with the visibility of paraphernalia.
-Most users consume cocaine in a white powder form, so spotting this powder on possessions or on a person’s face may be one clear sign.
+Sometimes, the most evident signs of cocaine abuse or use are not behavioral or physical but simply have to do with the visibility of paraphernalia.
+Most users consume cocaine in a white powder form, so spotting this powder on possessions or a person’s face may be one clear sign.

 See Signs of Cocaine Use?
 Enter Therapy Now

-One major treatment used after seeing signs of cocaine use is therapy.
+One primary treatment used after seeing signs of cocaine use is therapy.
 Addiction therapy is a follow-up to detox, which heals the body.
 Psychotherapy instead focuses on healing the mind, tackling the roots of addictive behaviors.
 Therapy also handles co-occurring mental disorders through dual diagnosis treatment.
-The types of therapy used in countering signs of cocaine use can be split into the holistic approach and evidence-based modalities.
+The various types of therapy used to treat cocaine use can be split into the holistic approach and evidence-based modalities.

 At San Antonio Recovery Center, therapies used to treat cocaine addiction include: